l0uisgrange/ada-2025-project/README.md

 #### Week 3 (before Nov 26)

-- [ ] Analyze interactions by using LIWC features, sentiment, and linguistic properties before, during, and after events.
+- [ ] Analyze interactions by using LIWC features, sentiment, and linguistic properties using events.
 - [ ] Plot graphs to highlight different behaviors.

 #### Week 4 (before Dec 3)